qcodespp/qcodespp.github.io/docs/source/parameters.rst

 ------------------------
 If your parameter returns floats, integers or booleans, or arrays of any of these, everything is going to work just fine.
 Strings are slightly different: ``get`` and ``set`` work just fine, and the values will be stored to ``DataSetPP`` metadata.
 However, the data itself in ``DataSetPP`` is stored in numpy ndarrays, which are expecting float as the data type.
 Therefore, you need to set the ``data_type`` attribute of the parameter to ``str``. e.g. ``my_parameter.data_type = str`` if you want to measure strings as part of a ``Loop``.

-Further, although you can measure string-typed ``Parameter``s by doing the above, you cannot use them as a ``sweep_parameter``.
+Further, although you can measure any string-typed ``Parameter`` by doing the above, you cannot use one as a ``sweep_parameter``.
 You can only sweep over floats.
 The simplest way to get around this is to create a ``Parameter`` that returns the index of the string in a list of strings, e.g.

 .. code-block:: python